HHSAPCompSci2020/capstone-project-sea/InsaneNines/doc/README - Insane Nines.txt

 What are the rules?
 What is the goal?
 Who would want to use your program?
 What are the primary features of your program?
-You and your friends are looking for a new game to prove your gaming superiority.
-You stumble upon the card game Insane Nines.
-Perfect.
-You call up your friends and start the battle for domination in this ultimate test of skill.

-Insane Nines is a turn based card game using the standard 52 card deck.
-If there are 2 players, each player starts with 7 cards.
-Otherwise, each player starts with 5 cards.
-There is initially a randomly chosen card from the draw pile to start the game.
-The cards played will go into the played pile.
-A player can either play a card with the same suit or rank, or the number nine no matter what.
-If they can’t play a card, they will have to draw from the pile until they can play a card.
-The draw pile will be refilled by the played pile when empty.
-The first player to discard all their cards wins the game.
+Ever since the beginning of the COVID-19 pandemic, people have been required to practice social distancing, preventing them from partaking in many in person social activities such as playing cards.
+Our game, Insane Nines, is a shedding type card game using the standard 52 card deck that can be played on a local area network.
+This allows one to keep distance while still enjoying the game.
+The objective of the game is to be the first player to discard all their cards.
+Each player starts with 5 cards, or 7 cards in a 2 player game.
+1 normal card is placed in the played pile to start the game.
+The remaining cards are placed face down in the draw pile.
+If the draw pile is empty, all the cards in the played pile other than the top card are moved to the draw pile.
+If the draw pile is still empty, the player’s turn is skipped if they cannot play a card.
+A player can play a card with the same rank or suit as the top card, or the card 9 at any time and declare the suit of the next player’s card.
+Playing a queen skips the next player’s turn, and playing an ace reverses the direction of play.

 Instructions: